emdarcher/bit_banged_banner/README.md

 ## Hardware Information:

 The whole circuit is powered by a 5V DC supply.
-I used a small homemade board with a 7805 5V regulator connected to a 12V DC wall transformer, but really any 5V DC source that can supply over 1A current should be safe.
+I used a small homemade board with a 7805 5V regulator connected to a 12V DC wall-plug transformer, but really any 5V DC source that can supply over 1A current should be safe.

 ### Schematic Diagram: